Manhattan’s MIFUNE perfectly weaves Japanese tradition and French culture for a delectable eating experience

 It’s all about French culture being woven with Japanese tradition.

-When PIX11 visited MIFUNE, the chefs seared fish and bahed it in butter, creating a collision of delectable flavors that danced on one’s palate.
+When PIX11 visited MIFUNE, the chefs seared fish and bathed it in butter, creating a collision of delectable flavors that danced on one’s palate.

 Shimano credits the genius to, “…my imagination.
 It is my priority.”
 It creates an eating experience that involved all the senses, making the heart as happy as the belly.